Maxwell Gyamfi: VfL Bochum

 Gyamfi joined Bochum in July 2017, appearing sporadically with the club's U19 outfit during the 2017–18 U19 Bundesliga season.
 He would score his first and only U19 Bundesliga goal on 21 April 2018 in a 2–0 victory over Fortuna Düsseldorf's U19 squad.
 In June 2019, Gyamfi was offered a professional contract with the club.
 He appeared in several matchday squads during the ensuing 2.
 Bundesliga season, but failed to register any competitive appearances with the senior squad.

 Hamburger SV II

 Following the 2019–20 season, Gyamfi moved to Hamburger SV, joining the club's second team which competed in the Regionalliga.
 He made his competitive debut for Hamburger II on 6 September 2020 in a 1–1 draw with LSK Hansa.
 Following the 2021–22 season, Gyamfi's contract was not extended and he became a free agent.

 VfL Osnabrück

 In June 2022, Gyamfi joined 3.
 Liga club VfL Osnabrück.
 He made his competitive debut for the club on 22 July 2022 in a 1–0 victory over MSV Duisburg.
 In November, Gyamfi signed a contract extension with the club.

+Kaiserslautern

+On 26 May 2025, Gyamfi agreed to join 1.
+FC Kaiserslautern for the 2025–26 season.